immuta/homework/apps/README.md

   - The only hard constraint is that you use the proxy to gather information about world countries.
 * Frontend:
   - Built with Angular 10
-  - It's pretty much done.
-Aside from task APP-1004, there isn't much you will need to change in the UI, unless you feel like like something needs to be changed.
+  - Aside from task INT-1004, the UI is nearly done and there isn't much you will need to change in the UI, unless you feel like like you want to change it.
   - The app is built and bundled together with the backend (same docker container).
 * Proxy:
   - The proxy is off limits.
 You should not refactor the proxy, just make API calls to it from your